jumper149/go/README.md

 ## Install

-Install the go server with NixOS configuration.
+Install go with NixOS configuration.
 Add the options to your configuration by importing `service.nix` and enable the service:
 ```nix
 { config, pkgs, ... }: {